 For more information about how to pick the right monitor, check out our guide on What to Look for in a Gaming Monitor.

-In this post, we will take a look at the best monitors for gaming in 2018 at various different price tags and feature sets.
+In this post, we will take a look at the best gaming monitors for 2018 at various different price tags and feature sets.
 I’ve broken down the guide down into the following categories: 1440P/144Hz monitors, 1080P/144Hz monitors, Wide/Curved monitors, 4K monitors, 1440p monitors, and 1080p monitors.

 Right now the gold standard for gaming lies with the elite 1440p 144Hz monitors currently on the market.